Still recruiting throughout COVID‑19

 If you are a Penultimate-year law student you should apply from 31 May to 11 July 2021.

 Finding the place you want to start your career is a moment you’ll always remember, and that’s exactly the kind of insight we offer on our vacation schemes.
-Whether you’re with us for one week or two, we pack a lot into these four schemes.
-You’ll do real work, for real clients.
+Whether you’re with us virtually or in person, we pack a lot into these four schemes..
 You’ll network with colleagues.
 You’ll present group projects on legal issues.
 It’s a lot of new ground to cover, but if you want to understand what it’s really like to work here, nothing else comes close.

-Our 2019 winter vacation scheme is for finalists and graduates from law and non-law subjects and will run from 9 December to 17 December 2019.
-Applications will open from 1 October to 8 November 2019 and assessment days will be held in November.
+Our 2020 winter vacation scheme is for finalists and graduates from law and non-law subjects and will run from 7 to 11 December 2020.This year’s winter vacation scheme will be held virtually.
+Applications will open from 14 September to 1 November 2020 and assessment days will be held in November.